sashastadler/crunge-notes/Notes/Adventure Log.md

 ##### A space of great sadness

+A dying tree, with 2 guardians.
+The tree dies and we console the two creatures (big hug), then continue on our way.

 ##### A space of triumph and madness

+A clearing with a queen bee, with several creatures dressed as bees as well.
+She asked

 ##### A space of of wicked trial